OpTi9/Tower-Defence/README.md

 ## Towers

-You have the ability to build a variety of towers (for example, Water, Fire, etc.).
-Each tower type possesses certain bonuses against respective types of enemies (for example, a Water tower has a damage bonus against Fire enemies).
-These towers can also carry certain effects; for instance, an Ice tower can have a slowing effect, or a Fire tower can cause burn damage.
+You have the ability to build a variety of towers.
+Each tower type possesses certain bonuses against respective types of enemies.
+These towers can also carry certain effects; for instance, an Ice tower can have a slowing effect.
 Furthermore, towers can be upgraded to increase their attack power or enhance their effects, always in exchange for in-game currency.

-Towers are constructed using an in-game currency (for example, Gold), which is collected each time an enemy is defeated.
-Players start the game with a reasonable amount of this currency to begin tower construction.
+Towers are constructed using an in-game currency, which is collected each time an enemy is defeated.

 ## Gameplay Mechanics